PolymathNetwork/polymesh_docs/Polymesh/docs/assets.md

 Having registered a ticker, users can then create their asset, specifying the type of the asset (e.g. Equity, Bond, Fund).

 The asset is initially created with a zero total supply.
-For the initial issuance of the asset, see the Issuance section [TODO link].
+For the initial issuance of the asset, see the Issuance section.

 As well as being identified via a unique ticker, assets can be associated with additional external identifiers, such as ISINs, CUSIPs, CINs, LEIs and DTIs, with Polymesh validating that these identifiers are consistent (i.e. that their checksums match).